By Dr. Rita Khanna

 Makarasana, Bhujangasana, Ardha Shalabhasana, Naukasana

-In sitting position:
+In a Sitting position:

 Vakrasana, Brahma Mudra (neck exercise slow)